 Presume that the VFD SWMR reader VFD is stacked on top of whatever VFD is used to read the HDF5 file proper, and intercepts all reads of metadata pages that are listed in the index.
 These reads are satisfied as directed by the index into the metadata file.
 The exact details of the SWMR VFD depend the details of the out of HDF5 file backing store—as before, POSIX, NFS, and objects stores are discussed individually below.

 Presume also that the metadata cache has been modified so that it can invalidate all entries with base address within a specified range of addresses.
-Note that this may not as easy as it sounds, as some metadata cache clients presume that metadata is loaded into the cache in a specific order—and thus may not react well to the eviction of randomly selected entries.
+Note that this may not be as easy as it sounds, as some metadata cache clients presume that metadata is loaded into the cache in a specific order—and thus may not react well to the eviction of randomly selected entries.
 The correct solution is to modify these cache clients to support refreshes of internal entries from file.
 However, a workable interim solution is to simply evict the on disk data structure of which the target entry is part, and reload it if it is needed.

 Which metadata cache clients “presume that metadata is loaded into the cache in a specific order—and thus may not react well to the eviction of randomly selected entries”?
 What does it mean to refresh an internal entry from file?